vitest-dev/vitest/docs/config/index.md

 Default iframe's viewport.

-#### browser.indexScripts {#browser-indexscripts}
+#### browser.orchestratorScripts {#browser-orchestratorscripts}

 - **Type:** `BrowserScript[]`
 - **Default:** `[]`

-Custom scripts that should be injected into the index HTML before test iframes are initiated.
+Custom scripts that should be injected into the orchestrator HTML before test iframes are initiated.
 This HTML document only sets up iframes and doesn't actually import your code.

 The script `src` and `content` will be processed by Vite plugins.
 Script should be provided in the following shape: